-- Test A test class for the functionality you want to test, e.g. a Hazelcast map.
-It may seem like a JUnit test, but it uses custom annotations to define methods for different test phases (e.g. setup, warmup, run, verify). - TestSuite A property file that contains the name of the test class and the properties you want to set on that test class instance.
+- Test A test class for the functionality you want to test, such as a Hazelcast map.
+This test class may seem like a JUnit test, but it uses custom annotations to define methods for different test phases (e.g. setup, warmup, run, verify). - TestSuite A property file that contains the name of the test class and the properties you want to set on that test class instance.
 In most cases, a TestSuite contains a single test class, but you can configure multiple tests within a single TestSuite. - Failure An indication that something has gone wrong.
 Failures are picked up by the Agent and sent back to the Coordinator.
-Please see below for the descriptions of the Agent and Coordinator. - Worker A Java Virtual Machine (JVM) responsible for running a TestSuite.
-It can be configured to spawn a Hazelcast client or server instance.
+Please see the descriptions below for the Agent and Coordinator.

-- Agent A JVM installed on a piece of hardware.
-Its main responsibility is spawning, monitoring and terminating Workers. - Coordinator A JVM that can run anywhere, e.g. on your local machine.
-It is actually responsible for running the test using the Agents.
-You configure it with a list of Agent IP addresses and send a command like "run this testsuite with 10 worker JVMs for 2 hours". - Provisioner It is responsible for spawning and terminating cloud instances and installing Agents on the remote machines.
-It can be used in combination with EC2 (or any other cloud), but it can also be used in a static setup like a local machine or a cluster of machines in your data center. - Communicator A JVM that enables the communication between the Agents and Workers. - simulator.properties The configuration file used to adapt the Hazelcast Simulator to your business needs (e.g. cloud selection and configuration).
+- Worker A Java Virtual Machine (JVM) responsible for running a TestSuite.
+It can be configured to spawn a Hazelcast client or member instance. - Agent A JVM installed on a piece of hardware.
+Its main responsibility is spawning, monitoring and terminating Workers. - Coordinator A JVM that can run anywhere, such as on your local machine.
+Coordinator is actually responsible for running the test using the Agents.
+You configure it with a list of Agent IP addresses, and you run it by sending a command like "run this testsuite with 10 worker JVMs for 2 hours". - Provisioner Spawns and terminates cloud instances, and installs Agents on the remote machines.
+It can be used in combination with EC2 (or any other cloud), but it can also be used in a static setup, such as a local machine or a cluster of machines in your data center. - Communicator A JVM that enables the communication between the Agents and Workers. - simulator.properties The configuration file you use to adapt the Hazelcast Simulator to your business needs (e.g. cloud selection and configuration).

-19.3 Installing Simulator
+21.3 Installing Simulator

 Hazelcast Simulator needs a Unix shell to run.
-So ensure your local and remote machines are running under Unix, Linux or Mac OS.
-It may work with Windows using a Unix-like environment such as Cygwin, but is not officially supported at the moment.
+Ensure that your local and remote machines are running under Unix, Linux or Mac OS.
+Hazelcast Simulator may work with Windows using a Unix-like environment such as Cygwin, but that is not officially supported at the moment.